 You remember my purple front door, right?
-Here it is, before:
+Here it is, before and after I painted my black front door.

-I still have some finishing touches left to do (such as Brasso-ing my old kickplate, install a door knocker, and cleaning doggie snot off of my windows).
-How-ev-er, I did learn that achieiving this type of finish requires a slight amount of pre-planning and skill.
+I did learn that achieving this type of finish requires a slight amount of pre-planning and skill.
 Here are some things to consider in order to achieve this look.

 1. After sanding, your new paint selection matters: